-Financial aid, including scholarship grants, loans, and campus employment, is available from many sources for students who are unable to meet college expenses: from Westminster, from the state in which a student resides, from the federal government, and from local community groups.
+Financial aid, including scholarships, grants, loans, and campus employment, is offered from many sources for students who are unable to meet college expenses: from Rider University, from the state in which a student resides, from the federal government, and from local community groups.
+Based on admission profile and audition results, the most outstanding applicants are considered for merit-based scholarships and awards described above.

-Based on admission credentials as of April 15, the most outstanding applicants are considered for one of the following merit scholarships: Presidential, Distinguished, Provost, Deans, Founders, N.J.
-Outstanding Scholar Recruitment Program (OSRP), or Transfer.
-Financial need is not a consideration in selection for these awards.
 Most other funds are awarded based on financial need as determined by analysis of the Free Application for Federal Student Aid (FAFSA) according to federally approved guidelines.
-Rider University requires students to complete the FAFSA, available after December 10 from high school guidance offices and from the Office of Student Financial Services.
-It should not be submitted to the Federal Student Aid Program Center for processing until after January 1, thereby affording close estimation of income data for the previous year.
+Rider University requires students to complete the FAFSA, available online using the link located at www.rider. edu/finaid.
+The FAFSA should be submitted as soon as possible after January 1 preceding the respective academic year.
+Rider University has a March 1 priority date for receipt of the FAFSA.

-Students are encouraged to search out and apply to local groups such as women's clubs, high school PTA's, and churches for scholarships.
-Such organizations often offer scholarships not based on financial need.
-Students who win outside awards are required to notify the Office of Student Financial Services.

-Financial aid decisions are made starting approximately April 1 and are mailed to accepted students for whom the college has received a need analysis.
-Students should be aware that processing of the FAFSA takes two to four weeks for a FAFSA on-line application and four to six weeks for a paper application.
-When the Student Aid Report (SAR) and any notification from applications for state aid are received, they should be read carefully and corrected if necessary.
+Financial aid awarding for new students begins approximately mid-February for early financial aid applicants.
+Students should be aware that processing and receipt of the FAFSA can take two to three weeks for a FAFSA submitted online and up to six weeks or more for a paper application.
+The student will receive confirmation from the federal processor once the FAFSA is processed.
+Status information and the resulting Student Aid Report (SAR) are available online.
+The SAR and any notifications from state agencies should be read carefully and corrected if necessary.

-The Student Financial Services Officer will determine the various forms and distribution of aid for which a student is deemed eligible based on the FAFSA, estimating federal and state awards when the amounts are not confirmed.
-College-administered aid is awarded to provide a fair balance of grants and self-help in the form of loans and employment in relation to financial need among all students.
-Awards are made until available campus aid resources have been expended.
+The Office of Financial Aid determines the various forms and distribution of aid for which a student is deemed eligible based on the FAFSA.
+Awards are made until available resources have been expended.
 For this reason, students are encouraged to apply early for aid.

 Students must apply annually for all awards based on financial need.
-To maintain eligibility, one must continue to document need and to maintain academic standing according to federal guidelines.
+To maintain eligibility, one must continue to document need and to maintain satisfactory academic progress according to federal guidelines and university policy.